Table of Contents

 Of course there’s the obvious danger of playing with electrical wires, but the last thing you want is to be enjoying the latest episode of Game of Thrones, only to have your little one unplug it at the worst possible moment!

-The best and easiest way I’ve found to baby-proof power strips is a strip cover like the Safety 1st model on the left (click here to check price).
+The best and easiest way I’ve found to baby-proof power strips is a strip cover like the Safety 1st model on the left (click here to check price on Amazon).

 Unfortunately, with all of these covers, they’re designed to allow the fattest of cables through.
 This means that there will be a gap around smaller cables, which can be an access point for small fingers and objects.